calcide/calcide/README.md

 - 👋 Hi, I’m @calcide
 - 👀 I’m interested in Artificial Inteligence, Machine Learning and Computer Science
 - 🌱 I’m currently learning in the Universitat de Girona
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me at carlesalcaideblaya@gmail.com

 <!---
 calcide/calcide is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.